Cultural depictions of Theodore Roosevelt: Television and film

 In 2022, Jeremy Bobb appeared as Theodore Roosevelt in the Showtime television series The First Lady.

+In the 2022 History Channel miniseries Theodore Roosevelt.
+Theodore Roosevelt is portrayed by Rufus Jones.
+In the 2023 History Channel miniseries FDR, Jones later reprises his portrayal of Roosevelt in the first episode, entitled "Nothing to Fear".

 In 2012 War of the Worlds: Goliath Roosevelt (voiced by Jim Byrnes) set in an alternate reality Earth.
 In 1899, the Martians launched an unprovoked attack on the major nations of the world.
 Roosevelt Secretary of War Theodore Roosevelt (who forsook a second term as President of the United States), and Professor Nikola Tesla, an enigmatic Serbian scientist who reverse-engineered the technology from the first, failed, invasion of the Martians and created A.R.E.S. weapons and vehicles.

 Roosevelt appears twice in the Canadian television period detective series Murdoch Mysteries.
 Both times, he is portrayed by Martin Moreau.
 Roosevelt first appears in episode 5 of season 8 "Murdoch Takes Manhattan" (November 10, 2014).
 He appears again in episode 14 of season 11 "The Great White Moose" (February 5, 2018).